How to Write an Informative Essay in 9 Straightforward Steps

 Element Guidelines

-🔠 Headings Follow specific style guide (MLA, APA, Chicago)
+Headings Follow the required style guide (MLA, APA, or Chicago)

-🔢 Page Numbers Usually required (check specific style guidelines)
+Page Numbers Usually required - confirm with the style guide

-🔖 Citations Use proper citation format based on the style you’re using
+Citations Use the correct citation format for the chosen style

 Wrapping Things Up